FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 ### 2. Parse Queue Configuration

+`parseConfig.php` looks for either a user-supplied `supervisord.conf` file specified in configuration.
+If one exists then it is used.

-`parseConfig.php` looks for a json file generated earlier that contains all of the environmental variables configured for elastic beanstalk.
+Otherwise `parseConfig.php` looks for a json file generated earlier that contains all of the environmental variables configured for elastic beanstalk.
 It then parses out any queue configurations found (see `Add Queues`) section above and generates a supervisor program for each.
 The program to be generated looks like this:

 ```
 [program:$queue]